helloecho12345/CV/README.md

 ## Esther Cho

-Graduate of Makers Academy looking for a fun, fulfilling, supportive junior developer role
+Enthusiastic and collaborative graduate of Makers Academy looking for a fun, fulfilling, supportive junior developer role

 ### <a name="skills">Skills</a>